Emilia-Capital/comment-hacks/readme.txt

 policy page, toggle the option on and select it, and commenters will have to accept your comment policy before being able to comment.
 * Fixes a bug where editing a comment on the quick edit screen would cause that comment to lose its parent.
+* Enhances performance by preventing too frequent option updates.
+* Remove all direct DB queries in favor of using WordPress core functions.

 = 1.8.1 =